Talk to a lawyer @499

 The Protection of Women from Domestic Violence Act of 2005 recognizes live-in partners for voilence protection.

-The failure to recognise that unmarried couples are mature enough to make their own decisions and also have certain rights that most of us are unaware of is equivalent to refusing to provide them privacy.
+The failure to recognize that unmarried couples are mature enough to make their own decisions and also have certain rights that most of us are unaware of is equivalent to refusing to provide them privacy.